jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

     - *Ability to be consistent:* The ideal patient eats their dose every day at around the same time.
 Their family must be willing, able, and ready to recognize and treat allergic reactions, including using self-injectable epinephrine properly.
   ],
   [
     - *Have uncontrolled asthma:* asthma *must* be well-managed before starting.
-Badly controlled asthma is a strong risk factor for more severe allergic reactions.
+Badly controlled asthma is a strong risk factor for severe allergic reactions during OIT.

     - *Severe active eczema:* Severe eczema can make it hard to tell when an allergic reaction is happening.